PavanRangani/docs/docs/prd/investments/meeting-notes.md

 - When no records available in page, shows  'No records available' message
 - Each Meeting/Notes is shown as one card.
+- On click of Meeting card opens view page of the meeting

 #### Meeting card